Form of Government: Federal republic

 The network of highways and motorways is among the most extensive in the world.

 The railways are completely private and do not offer an effective passenger service, other than for commuters living around major conurbations.
-Numerous plans for high-speed railway lines are being researched in California, between San Francisco and Los Angeles, and between the main cities on the Eastern coast.
+The first section of the high-speed rail line between San Francisco and Los Angeles is under construction.
 The internal waterways consist of two major interconnected systems: the Great Lakes and the Mississippi waterways.

 Media and telecommunication.